Cyber Insurance For Businesses

 - Cyber Crime Insurance (or Cyber Crime Policy Extension)

 - Cyber Liability and Privacy Protection Insurance

 Please select a policy type above to view more information.

 Cyber Crime Insurance

 No business is safe from cyber attacks.
-Cyber criminals are becoming more sophisticated and are increasingly using tactics such as social engineering fraud, phishing, phreaking or other forms of cyber fraud to steal money, company or client data from your organisation or business.
+Cyber criminals are becoming more sophisticated, committing internet and computer crimes using tactics such as social engineering fraud, phishing, phreaking or other forms of cyber fraud to steal money, company or client data from your organisation or business.